carpentries/lesson-example/index.md

 > became the default for official Carpentries lessons in May 2023.
 >
 > The Workbench is designed to be more accessible and easier to use than the styles
 > infrastructure by separating tools from the content.
-As such, using this repository for
+As such, **using this repository for
-> lessons is no longer supported by The Carpentries Core Team.
+> lessons is no longer supported by The Carpentries Core Team**.
 >
 > **If you would like to create a new lesson, we encourage you to use The Workbench templates below.**
 >